 Remember that you must have more than 24 hours in order to do so.
 Otherwise, your entire fee will be forfeited and you will have to pay the full fee in case of rescheduling the test date.

 - Test dates are available throughout the year.
 But, you need to plan the GMAT in advance to get the desired score.
 Plan your GMAT at least 5 to 6 months before the admission deadlines.

 - Look for test centres in or near your area well in advance.
 There are several test centres available in the metro and other cities.
 Consider distance, location, and reviews of the test centre.
-The quality of the test centres matters a lot.
+The quality of the test centre matters a lot.

 - Go through the registration instructions on mba.com cautiously before or while preparing for the GMAT to ensure that you understand the integrities of the GMAT and other registration guidelines.
 You would not like to surprise yourself with new information at the last moment.
 For example, you should have a valid passport at the time of taking the test.
 If you take an expired passport to the test centre, your entry will be prohibited.

 - Research on preferred B-schools before you start prepping up for the GMAT is indispensable.
 Check the GMAT score eligibility for each school in order to plan your GMAT preparation.
 Higher GMAT target score implies more time for the preparation.

 - Take a couple of mock tests to know where you stand and how much preparation time is needed.
 This will aid you in deciding the test date.

 - Check special scheduling instructions if you have a disability and require any testing accommodations.